joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 {TODO: consider superimposing several lines on the hype cycle, including perceived risk of deploying the skill, something about commoditization, etc.}

 At the head of the hype cycle, skill alone is often enough because _nobody_ really has real expertise deploying that skill, unless you have expertise with some adjacent skill (ex: your expertise with previous generation wireless sensors positions you well to gain skill with IoT and add value with IoT projects).
 Additionally, at this early date you are selling to innovators and early adopters, who have an entirely different relationship to risk than the rest of the groups on the Rogers curve.
-They're perspective is more like "Let's see what this can do!" rather than "who do we blame/sue if things go wrong?".
+They're perspective is more like "Let's see what this can do!" rather than "Who do we blame/sue if things go wrong?".

 As you enter the middle of the hype cycle, skill starts to become commoditized and expertise becomes relatively more important because you're dealing with a much less risk-averse and much more demanding group of buyers: the Early and Late Majorities.